David Lubarsky, M.D., M.B.A.

 Vice Chancellor of Human Health Sciences and Chief Executive Officer, UC Davis Health

-David Lubarsky, M.D., M.B.A., is the vice chancellor of human health sciences and chief executive officer for UC Davis Health.
-He oversees UC Davis Health’s academic, research and clinical programs, including the School of Medicine, the Betty Irene Moore School of Nursing, the 1,000-member physician practice group, the community network, and UC Davis Medical Center, a 625-bed Level 1 Trauma hospital consistently ranked at the top of the nation by U.S. News & World Report and Becker’s.
-With 14,000 employees, 1,000 students, 1,000 faculty members, an annual operating budget of $3 billion, and around one million outpatient visits each year, UC Davis Health is a major contributor to the health and economy of the Sacramento region, and is a center of biomedical discoveries that help advance health around the world, ranked in the top 30 nationally for medical research.
+David Lubarsky, M.D., M.B.A., is the vice chancellor of human health sciences and chief executive officer for UC Davis Health, which is a major contributor to the health and economy of the Sacramento region with 14,000 employees, 1,000 students, 1,000 faculty members, an annual operating budget of $3 billion and approximately 1 million outpatient visits each year.
+He oversees UC Davis Health’s financial structure and its academic, research and clinical programs, including the School of Medicine, the Betty Irene Moore School of Nursing, the 1,000-member physician practice group, the community network, and UC Davis Medical Center, a 625-bed Level l Trauma hospital consistently ranked among the nation’s best by U.S. News & World Report and Becker’s.
+UC Davis Health is a center of biomedical discoveries that help advance health around the world, ranked in the top 30 nationally for medical research.